basicnetwork/basic/README.md

 Welcome to the BASIC source code repository!
 This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications.

-Some of the groundbreaking features of EOSIO include:
+Some of the groundbreaking features of BASIC include:

+1. An AI Powered Blockchain
 1. Free Rate Limited Transactions
 1. Low Latency Block confirmation (0.5 seconds)
 1. Low-overhead Byzantine Fault Tolerant Finality